OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 Describe the technical requirements for a DSP engaged through the Model Terms with a supply partner.

+# General note about formats

+The described API use timestamps based on 1970 (unix epoch time).

 # General note about signature

 Prebid SSO Data format is design to let the user audit how his preference got